 The Richard Rodgers provides “Audio Description For Our Patrons Who Are Blind or Partially Sighted,” a detailed account of the visual aspects of the production.
 The theatre also offers “I-Caption” hand-held devices that provide captioning for deaf or hard of hearing patrons.

-From 1955 to 1960 this could have been renamed the Gwen Verdon Theatre.
-The great singer/dancer reigned here by winning Tony Awards in three successive musicals—Damn Yankees, New Girl in Town and Redhead.
-Other 1960s shows included Frank Loesser’s Pulitzer Prize-winning musical How to Succeed in Business without Really Trying, which also won Tonys for Robert Morse and Charles Nelson Reilly; the Richard Rodgers/Stephen Sondheim/Arthur Laurents musical Do I Hear a Waltz?; Mary Martin and Robert Preston in I Do!
-I Do!; and the Tony Award–winning musical 1776 (1,217 performances).
+The great triple threat Gwen Verdon reigned here throughout the late 1950s, winning Tony Awards in three successive musicals—Damn Yankees, New Girl in Town, and Redhead.
+Shows in the 1960s included How to Succeed in Business Without Really Trying, which won Tonys for Robert Morse and Charles Nelson Reilly; Do I Hear a Waltz?; Mary Martin and Robert Preston in I Do!
+I Do!; and 1776.

-The 1950s began with Nanette Fabray, Pearl Bailey, and Georges Guetary in Arms and the Girl, a musicalized version of The Pursuit of Happiness with a score by Morton Gould and Dorothy Fields.
-Next came Frank Loesser’s Guys and Dolls, which won Tony Awards for Loesser, Joe Swerling and Abe Burrows, Cy Feuer and Ernest H. Martin, and Robert Alda and Isabel Bigley (1,194 performances).
-In 1954 the luminous Audrey Hepburn won a Tony Award for her enchanting performance in Ondine, which also won Tonys for Alfred Lunt (direction), Peter Larkin (sets), and Richard Whorf (costumes).
-A revival of the Rodgers and Hart musical On Your Toes starred Zorina, Bobby Van, and Elaine Stritch; and Patty McCormack terrified audiences in Maxwell Anderson’s The Bad Seed, starring Nancy Kelly as her horrified mother.
+The 1950s began with Nanette Fabray, Pearl Bailey, and Georges Guetary in Arms and the Girl, followed by Frank Loesser’s Guys and Dolls.
+In 1954, Audrey Hepburn won a Tony Award for Ondine, which also won Tonys for Alfred Lunt (direction), Peter Larkin (sets), and Richard Whorf (costumes).
+A revival of the Rodgers and Hart musical On Your Toes starred Zorina, Bobby Van, and Elaine Stritch; and Patty McCormack terrified audiences in The Bad Seed, starring Nancy Kelly as her horrified mother.

-The 1940s saw Ethel Merman’s name go up alone over the title Panama Hattie for the first time, and the Cole Porter show with James Dunn, Betty Hutton, and Arthur Treacher ran for 501 performances.
-In the chorus were June Allyson, Lucille Bremer, Vera Ellen, Betsy Blair, Constance Dowling, and Doris Dowling!
+The 1940s saw the first time Ethel Merman’s name went up alone over the title with Panama Hattie.
 Dark of the Moon and Finian’s Rainbow were enormous hits, as were Mary Martin in One Touch of Venus and Eddie Foy Jr. in The Red Mill.
 Other vintage hits: Good News (1927), Hellzapoppin (1938), and DuBarry Was a Lady (1939).

 Used with permission by Playbill, Inc. Playbill is registered trademark.